 Exploring the issues underlying your drinking doesn’t have to mean quitting

 If you find yourself drinking past the jocose and verbose stages, you may benefit from exploring the underpinnings of your relationship to alcohol with a therapist.
 That doesn’t necessarily mean that you need to stop drinking altogether.
 Some people who begin therapy to look at their drinking may explore the underlying issues and be able to use that knowledge to successfully moderate their drinking.
 Others may take a break from drinking, work on their issues, and return to drinking in a more moderate fashion.
 Others find that they can’t drink moderately and decide to quit completely, with or without 12-step involvement.
+Many find that controlling or stopping their drinking altogether greatly decreases their levels of anxiety – if this is something you would like to do, we can take the first steps together with anxiety therapy.

 I’ve worked with people all along the spectrum, with and without 12-step programs.
 If you and/or a loved one are concerned about your drinking and you want to look at the root causes, give me a call at 212-353-0296 or use the contact form to reach out by email.
 You don’t have to deal with this by yourself.
 No judgments here as you make peace with wherever you find yourself in the 5 stages of intoxication.